Rebecca Dykes Writers is committed to ending gender-based violence

 We are so proud of Bethany Walker, a Rebecca Dykes Writer and retreat participant, social worker, and child trauma specialist whose incredibly tender and supportive book about trauma for young readers is a must-read!

-And, lucky us, Bethany is on faculty for our April 2023 retreat!
+And, lucky us, Bethany was on faculty for our April 2024 retreat!

 This book is perfect for libraries, teachers, parents, therapists, doctors’ offices…you name it.
 With its gorgeous illustrations and effective way of discussing trauma without doing harm, Lena & the Dragon is a perfect example of the kind of work we are supporting writers to create.